Supervisor/supervisor/docs/plugins.rst

     Web-based dashboard written in Python 3.
 Requires Django 1.7 or later.

 `Supvisors <https://github.com/julien6387/supvisors>`_
-    Designed for distributed applications, written in Python 2.7.
-Includes an extended XML-RPC API and a Web-based dashboard.
+    Designed for distributed applications, written in Python 3.6.
+Includes an extended XML-RPC API, a Web-based dashboard and special features such as staged start and stop.

 `multivisor <https://github.com/tiagocoutinho/multivisor>`_
     Centralized supervisor web-based dashboard.
 The frontend is based on